MichaelSp/portainer-nextcloud/README.md

 If you are planning on using this for production, please fork it to a private repository so you can use a different username/password than the default: nextcloud.
 This does not include encyption!

-By running these docker-compose files, you will get an instance of NextCloud, Apache, and a MariaDB server.
+By running these docker-compose files, you will get an instance of NextCloud, Apache, and a PostgreSQL server.
 All of these instances are pulled from their official repos within Docker Hub.

 ## Instructions